 2020 has been a crazy year already.
 From Australian bushfires to climate emergencies to US trade tariffs, the start of the decade hasn’t been very positive.
 Not only this, within the last few months there has been something much worse brewing – the Coronavirus (Covid-19).

 It was January 30th, 2020 when the International Health Regulations Emergency Committee of the World Health Organization declared the outbreak a “public health emergency”.
-The virus first broke out in Wuhan late December 2019 which spread like wildfire – causing over 372,000 casualties in less than seven months.
-The virus has now been confirmed in over 188 countries and has infected over five and a half million people worldwide.
+The virus first broke out in Wuhan late December 2019 which spread like wildfire – causing over 502,000 casualties in less than seven months.
+The virus has now been confirmed in over 188 countries and has infected over ten million people worldwide.
 Things haven’t got much better – on March 11th, 2020, World Health Organization confirmed the Coronavirus a pandemic.
 A pandemic is the term used for a disease which is spreading between multiple people and counties at the same time.
 The last time a pandemic occurred was 2009 with swine flu.
 With UK schools closed as of Friday 20th March, it was no surprise we have been on lock down for almost three months.

 How is this affecting the electronics industry?